simonspgn/CortexBot/README.md

 # Cortex Bot
-Cortex Bot is simple python script that allows you to integrate Cortex in a Mattermost instance.
+Cortex Bot is python script that allows you to integrate Cortex in a Mattermost instance.
 With it, you can query Cortex requests and run jobs directly from your Mattermost interface.
 It is used by calling the ´/cortex´ command from Mattermost's chat window.

 ![](images/help.PNG)